kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 One KAR corresponds to one "AI conformance requirement" for its whole lifecycle.
 You do not need a new KAR to move from SHOULD to MUST, for example.
 If new details emerge that belong in the KAR, edit the KAR.
-Once a requirement has become "implemented", major changes should get new KARs.
+Once a requirement has become "implemented", major changes should be driven as a new KAR.

 The canonical place for the latest set of instructions (and the likely source of this file) is [here](/kars/NNNN-kar-template/README.md).

-**Note:** Any PRs to move a KAR to `implemented`, or significant changes once it is marked `implementable`, must be approved by each of the KAR approvers.
-If that is not possible, then changes to that list should be approved by the remaining approvers and/or SIG Architecture.
 -->

 # KAR-NNNN: Your short, descriptive title